MousaZeidBaker/resume/index.md

 containerization, software architecture, and DevOps.
 I have developed a diverse set of technical skills and a deep understanding of various technologies and platforms.
-I have a proven track record of successfully leading highly skilled engineering teams to deliver complex, scalable solutions that meet the needs of the business.
+I have a proven track record of successfully leading highly skilled engineering teams to deliver secure and scalable solutions that meet the needs of the business.
 In addition to my technical expertise, I am also an effective communicator and problem solver, able to translate technical concepts to a non-technical audience and find creative solutions to challenging problems.

-I am always looking to learn and grow, and have developed an interest in Machine Learning and web3 technologies.
-I am excited to continue my career as a technical leader and to explore new opportunities in these emerging fields.
+I am excited about the ever-evolving potential of technology and am always eager to explore new opportunities in this emerging landscape that push the boundaries of what is possible.

 ## Currently

-I'm working as the Head of Cloud Infrastructure at Moodagent, based in Copenhagen, Denmark.
-My role includes, but is not limited to leading cloud engineers, planning & executing cloud strategies, reviewing architectural design, building robust & scalable infrastructure and automating various processes.
+I currently serve as the **Head of Infrastructure** at Moodagent, where I lead a skilled team of DevOps engineers and contribute to the strategic vision of our organization.
+My focus involves planing & executing cloud strategies, reviewing architecture design, building secure & scalable infrastructure and automating various processes to enhance efficiency.
+My responsibilities extend to identifying & mitigating critical incidents, working closely with cross-functional teams, ensuring minimal disruption to our services, and adopting a proactive approach to continuous improvement.
+Additionally, I'm involved in defining and enforcing appropriate security & data protection policies as well as ensuring full compliance with recommended best practices.

 ## Personal Projects